c-conone/c-conone.github.io/subpage_2/README.md

-# SubPage Creation and Configuration
+# Subpage Creation and Configuration

 1. Create new subpage folder (subpage_2) and add to GitHb Pages repository to organize project.